-Dr. Susan Fubini, section chief and professor of large animal surgery at the Cornell University College of Veterinary Medicine’s Equine and Farm Animal hospitals, was appointed to the Board of Regents of the American College of Veterinary Surgeons (ACVS) in November, 2012.
+Dr. Susan Fubini, section chief and professor of large animal surgery at the Cornell University College of Veterinary Medicine’s Equine and Nemo Farm Animal Hospitals, was appointed to the Board of Regents of the American College of Veterinary Surgeons (ACVS) in November, 2012.
 During her three-year term she will contribute her expertise to help craft the future of veterinary surgery by aiding the organization in establishing guidelines for residency training programs, educating and certifying practitioners, and setting the standards for advanced professionalism in veterinary surgery.

 “I am honored to have been elected to serve on the Board,” said Fubini.
 “I have been on several other committees but this is special because it is the governing board that sets the standards for veterinary surgery.
 I hope to contribute to the monitoring of the residency training programs, the changes in the examination procedures, and the continuing education mission of the College.
 These issues will shape the future practice of veterinary surgery.”